Conservatives saw fishing as “expendable” in 1972. They still do.

 “The Conservatives privately described the fishing industry as “expendable” when negotiating access to the EU in 1972/3.
 The poor deal they negotiated then placed the industry at a perpetual disadvantage – especially regarding access to fishing quotas in western waters where UK boats often have less than a tenth of the catch awarded to the French.

 “But any benefits of Brexit will not amount to the complete “take back control” asserted by ardent Brexit right-wingers.
 Foreign boats will still fish in British waters.
 The quota system will still dictate a limitation to catches.
-But the operation of the market, especially the crucial export market, is likely to be even less predictable and tariffs barriers will have an impact if the UK leaves on a no deal.
+But the operation of the market, especially the crucial export market, is likely to be even less predictable and technical, veterinary and bureaucratic barriers will have an impact if the UK leaves with the anticipated poor deal.
+Even worse with a No deal.
 In spite of an improvement in domestic consumption, Newlyn still relies on a majority of the catch landed being exported to the EU.

 A cruel hoax

 “We still fear the industry is being offered a cruel hoax of extravagant Brexit promises which cannot be delivered.

 “We must also help the industry prepare for the high likelihood that the Conservatives will continue to make a complete horlicks of their Brexit planning and negotiations.